 Manufacturers are often responsible for hundreds of thousands (if not millions!) of parts to build complex and technical products.
 But even small manufacturers find that monitoring materials can pose a logistical nightmare.
 The key is prioritization.

-Addressing shortages by priority lets you identify low-hanging fruit — inventory that represents the most impactful costs contributing to your value chain.
+Addressing shortages by priority lets you identify low-hanging fruit—inventory that represents the most impactful costs contributing to your value chain.
 But understanding the root source of your shortages is where management can begin to reduce shortages into the future.
-This also lets your organization be forward looking so you know which shortages are coming in the future based on current demand, POs, MOQs, and lead time in order to avoid falling short on an order.
+This also lets your organization be forward-looking so you know how to deal with material shortages that are coming in the future based on current demand, POs, MOQs, and lead time in order to avoid falling short on an order.

 2. Optimize Your VMI Thresholds